Serving All of Georgia, Florida, & Texas

 Is It Better to Settle a Claim or Go Through With a Trial?

-The majority of personal injury claims, of which a bus accident is a subset, are settled outside of court rather than going through the full legal process.
+The majority of personal injury claims in Savannah, of which a bus accident is a subset, are settled outside of court rather than going through the full legal process.
 There are some advantages to settling that lead to this.

 One of these is the element of time.
 Court cases have the potential to last for months or possibly years.
 For victims of these accidents, there may be a need to access the funds much sooner.
 A settlement can allow that as, in most agreements, the payment of restitution will need to happen within 30 days of finalization.